Podcast Hosting: 14 Platforms Reviewed & Ranked [Updated Sept 2023]

-- The dashboard can be customized more so it’s easier to find the information you need.
+- The dashboard can be customized more so it’s easier to find your needed information.

-Overall, PodBean is my #4 choice and the best easy podcast host with great video and YouTube features.
+PodBean is my #4 choice and the best easy podcast host with excellent video and YouTube features.

-Spreaker is a one-stop-shop for podcasters.
-From newbies just getting started to publishers developing tons of content, Spreaker has a solution for making any podcasters journey a smooth and profitable one.
+From newbies just getting started to publishers developing tons of content, Spreaker has a solution for making any podcaster’s journey smooth and profitable.